A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Current challenges to quantum Monte Carlo

-In this section, we list some of the most significant sticking points to applying quantum alternatives to classical Monte Carlo.
-In general, there are three major considerations in the context of QAE that are important to address in any reasonable implementation: \begin{enumerate} \item[(A)] known bounds on the mixing time, \item[(B)] the depth of the QAE (and variants) circuit, \item[(C)] the complexity of state preparation, \end{enumerate} These challenges can be addressed by the careful use of ancilla qubits, albeit at a cost of (some of) the quantum speedup, which depends on the number of ancilla qubits used.
+In this section, we list some of the most significant sticking points in applying quantum alternatives to classical Monte Carlo.
+In general, there are three major considerations in the context of QAE that are important to address in any reasonable implementation: \begin{enumerate} \item[(A)] The difficulty of constructing an oracle (of either the phase-flip, rotation, or quantum query variety) without evaluating $f$ at each point in the domain, \item[(B)] the depth of the QAE (and variants) circuit, \item[(C)] the complexity of state preparation. \end{enumerate} These challenges can be addressed by the careful use of ancilla qubits, albeit at a cost of (some of) the quantum speedup, which depends on the number of ancilla qubits used.
 For example, the state preparation can be performed in a linear-depth circuit \cite{rosenthal2021query,zhang2022quantum} when there are $\mathcal{O}(2^n)$ ancilla qubits available.
-Similarly, in many algorithms, the error also depends on the number of qubits used in the output register, cf. \cite{cleve1998quantum}.
-Table~\ref{QAEvariants} illustrates how the use of ancilla qubits decreases the depth of the circuit.
+Similarly, in many algorithms, the error also depends on the number of qubits used in the output register, cf.~\cite{cleve1998quantum}.
+Table~\ref{QAEvariants} illustrates the resulting trade-off between circuit depth and query complexity across several QAE variants.

-We expand on each of these points in this Section.
-In addition, noting that ultimately all of these are ultimately relevant to a practical primary consideration of total wall clock time for implementation, we finish with some additional details on the wall-clock runtime in Section~\ref{sec:wallclock}.
+We expand on each of these points in this section.
+In addition, noting that all of these are ultimately relevant to the practical, overriding consideration of total wall-clock time for implementation, we finish with some additional details on the wall-clock runtime in Section~\ref{sec:wallclock}.